Evelnon/veloren/VelorenPort/Server/MissingFeatures.md

   `RegionMap` is not persisted and dynamic LOD adjustments are missing.
 - **Client networking**: the `Client` class handles a minimal set of streams and lacks the layered network protocol found in `server/src/client.rs`.
+- **Message parsing**: the modules under `server/src/sys/msg/*` are not yet ported.
+The current parser only supports basic chat commands and lacks handlers for the character screen, ping messages, and other packet types.

 ## Recent progress